AmrAbdelgwaad/Audiophile-ecommerce-website/README.md

 ### What I learned

-This is the biggest project I did so far I combined all my prior knowledge on this project, If I want to highlight one thing it would be the angular service it so much fun:) doing it and I believe you learn a lot from it, I got help from chatgpt :D
+This is the biggest project I did so far I combined all my prior knowledge on this project, If I want to highlight one thing it would be the angular service it was so much fun:) implementing it and I believe you will learn a lot from it, I got help from chatgpt :D